Naereen/web-sphinx/coronavirus.en.rst

     Go read *regularly* the `<https://www.gouvernement.fr/info-coronavirus>`_ page of the French government, as well as your own government.
     And reading a local newspaper (e.g. in France: `<https://www.lemonde>`_) is also a very good idea!

+You can have fun for 3 minutes and listen to this nice song, by *Foil Arms and Hog*, my favorite English humor band:

+.. youtube:: iiEP6UZ8X_4

+In French, this song is quite funny as well:

 .. youtube:: t4h8j9xLyxQ